 Skip to main content

-The Concept of Knowledge Cores
+The Concept of Cognitive Cores

-A Knowledge Core has two components:
+A Cognitive Core has two components:

 • Set of Graph Edges